codex-team/codex/README.md

 # CodeX Team

 Club of web-development, design and marketing.
-We build team learning how to build full-valued projects on the world market.
+We build team learning how to create full-valued products on the world market.

 [ifmo.su](https://ifmo.su)